 SEAM ALLOWANCE: The portion of the pattern edge determining the amount of excess fabric needed to stitch a particular seam to the line of stitching.
 A ¼" (6mm) seam allowance is included in pattern pieces and templates.

-STRIP: A length of fabric cut WOF or 42" (106.5cm) selvage to selvage.
+STRIP: A length of fabric cut WOF or 42" (106.5cm) selvedge to selvedge.

 TOPSTITCH: A line of stitching that runs parallel to a fold line or a seam line.
 Because top stitching shows on the finished products, it is important that the stitches are even.
 Stitch on the RIGHT side using the fold line or seam line and your presser foot or edge stitch foot as a guide to maintain the same distance throughout the top stitching.
 Use a 3 - 3.5mm stitch length.

-WEFT: Fabric direction running along the selvage.
+WEFT: Fabric direction running along the selvedge.

 WOF: Width of Fabric.
-The Width of Fabric is the length between each selvage,
+The Width of Fabric is the length between each selvedge, usually measuring about 42" (112cm).

 WS: Wrong side.